Sindhi language: Origins

-Early Sindhi (10th–16th centuries)
+Early Sindhi (–16th century)

-Sindhi entered the New Indo-Aryan stage around the 10th century CE.
-However, literary attestation of Sindhi from this period is sparse; early Isma'ili religious literature and poetry in India, as old as the 11th century CE, used a language that was closely related to Sindhi and Gujarati.
+Literary attestation of early Sindhi is sparse.
+The earliest written evidence of Sindhi as a language can be found in a translation of the Qur’an into Sindhi dating back to 883 A.D.
+Historically, Isma'ili religious literature and poetry in India, as old as the 11th century CE, used a language that was closely related to Sindhi and Gujarati; at this point in time, Sindhi was not clearly established as an independent literary language.
 Much of this work is in the form of ginans (a kind of devotional hymn).

 Sindhi was the first Indo-Aryan language to be in close contact with Arabic and Persian following the Umayyad conquest of Sindh in 712 CE.
-According to Sindhi tradition, the first translation of the Quran into Sindhi was initiated in 883 CE in Mansura, Sindh.
-This is corroborated by the accounts of Al-Ramhormuzi but it is unclear whether the language of translation was actually a predecessor to Sindhi, nor is the text preserved.
+Arabic sources thus do mention the language of Sindh in various instances.
+The following excerpts are translated from The History of India, as Told by Its Own Historians by Henry Miers Elliot.

+Additionally, the Korean Buddhist monk Hyech'o mentions the unique language of Sindh in his travelogue:

 Medieval Sindhi (16th–19th centuries)

-Medieval Sindhi religious literature comprises a syncretic Sufi and Advaita Vedanta poetry, the latter in the devotional bhakti tradition.
+Medieval Sindhi literature is of a primarily religious genre, comprising a syncretic Sufi and Advaita Vedanta poetry, the latter in the devotional bhakti tradition.
+The format of this poetry is the bayt, indicating significant influence from Arabic and Persian.
 The earliest known Sindhi poet of the Sufi tradition is Qazi Qadan (1493–1551).
 Other early poets were Shah Inat Rizvi (c.
 1613–1701) and Shah Abdul Karim Bulri (1538–1623).
 These poets had a mystical bent that profoundly influenced Sindhi poetry for much of this period.

-Another famous part of Medieval Sindhi literature is a wealth of folktales, adapted and readapted into verse by many bards at various times.
+Another famous part of Medieval Sindhi literature is a wealth of folktales, adapted and readapted into verse by many bards at various times and possibly much older than their earliest literary attestations.
 These include romantic epics such as Sassui Punnhun, Sohni Mahiwal, Momal Rano, Noori Jam Tamachi, Lilan Chanesar, and others.

 The greatest poet of Sindhi was Shah Abdul Latif Bhittai (1689/1690–1752), whose verses were compiled into the Shah Jo Risalo by his followers.
-He weaved Sindhi folktales with Sufi mysticism.
+While primarily Sufi, his verses also recount traditional Sindhi folktales and aspects of the cultural history of Sindh.

 The first attested Sindhi translation of the Quran was done by Akhund Azaz Allah Muttalawi (1747–1824) and published in Gujarat in 1870.
 The first to appear in print was by Muhammad Siddiq in 1867.